So, you blinked and your baby is suddenly ready to eat solids. Seriously, how did that happen?!

 But what I needed as a new mom (and as a naturally lazy person) were recipes that tackled both issues.
 And bonus points for meals I'd love to eat as well because a) cooking twice sucks, and b) I'm just not about that beef puree.

-Here are my favourite recipes to share with baby that not only help with constipation but are also decent sources of iron.
+Here are my favorite recipes to share with baby that not only help with constipation but are also decent sources of iron.

 Note: this list may be more appropriate for those who've taken a baby-led weaning approach for babies at least 6 months old.